WarWithinMe/xVim/README.md

 * xVim is another [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php) plugin to provide vim key-binding for Xcode and possibly other application that uses NSTextView.

-* There's a [viXCode](https://github.com/robertkrimen/viXcode) plugin, but I don't think it's good enough, so I decided to make another one.
+* There's a [viXcode](https://github.com/robertkrimen/viXcode) plugin, but I don't think it's good enough, so I decided to make another one.
 The README.md is borrowed from viXcode.

 * Most of the functionality is not completed, so make sure you are checking xVim's github and stay updated.
-Also, feel free to contribute as you name will sure appear at the beginning of the source file.
+Also, feel free to contribute as your name will sure appear at the beginning of the source file.

+* __You may use xVim under the terms of the MIT license.__

 ## How to use it